svetlyak40wt/django-pingback/README.md

                              url_attr = 'get_absolute_url'),
             sender = Post, weak = False)

-Please, note, that in the content_attr you must give either attr's or method's name, which returns HTML content of the object.
+Please note, that in the `content_attr` you must give either attribute or method name, which returns HTML content of the object.

-If you don't have such attr or method, for example if you apply markdown filter in the template, then `content_func` attr can be used instead of the `content_attr`.
+If you don't have such attribute or method, for example if you apply markdown filter in the template, then `content_func` argument can be used instead of the `content_attr`.

-`content_func` also must return HTML, but it accepts an instance as it's single argument.
+`content_func` must return HTML, and must accepts an instance as a single argument.

-Pay attention to the `weak = False` attribute.
-If you forget about it, django's event dispatcher remove you signal handler.
+Pay attention to the `weak = False` argument.
+If case of omitting django's event dispatcher will remove your signal.

 Template tags
 -------------